nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+3. Sample Data
+   1. Sample Data for both Properties and Clients should be shown
+   2. User can choose to either clear the data with `clear -p` and `clear -c` respectively, or use the existing data to test the app.

+### Create, Read, Update and Delete Properties

+2. Creating a new property
+   1. Prerequisites: The user should prepare an image to upload, in `.png` or `.jpg` file format.
+   2. Test case: `add -p n/Test Property a/Test Property Address p/100,000 h/HDB -i`<br>
+      Expected: The application should show a FileChooser, prompting the user to upload an image of their property.
+You may upload any image you like to test, or close the FileChooser if you do not have an image ready.
+   3. Test case: `add -p n/Test Property a/Test Property Address p/Invalid Price h/HDB`<br>
+      Expected: No property is added.
+Error details shown in the status message for Invalid Price.

-1. Deleting a person while all persons are being shown
+3. Deleting a property while all properties are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all properties using the `list -p` command.
+Multiple properties in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `delete -p 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First property is deleted from the list.
+Details of the deleted property shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `delete -p 0`<br>
-       Expected: No person is deleted.
+       Expected: No property is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+4. Editing a property while all properties are being shown
+    1. Prerequisites: List all properties using the `list -p` command.
+Multiple properties in the list.
+    2. Test case: `edit -p 1 n/New name`<br>
+       Expected: First property in the list is updated with a new name.
+If the property initially had an image, the image should remain the same.
+    3. Test case: `edit -p 1`
+       Expected: No property is edited, Error details shown in the status message as user did not change any fields.

 ### Saving data

 1. Dealing with missing/corrupted data files